sjtalkar/DP-100AzureSupervisedUnsupervisedDatabricksAndSpark/README.md

 export KAGGLE_KEY="<API key from create api key in kaggle profile>"
 > The below is the API call provided in a competition dataset.
 You have to accept the rules otherwise it will throw a forbidden error
 `kaggle competitions download -c jigsaw-toxic-comment-classification-challenge`

+# Apache Spark  Notes: Databricks Certified Associate Developer for Apache Spark

+Data and compute separation

+No redundancy of data : all types of data can be placed together

+Better reliability with transactions : ACID and time travel

+Advanced caching and indexing methods : accessing data very quiring data quickly due to underlying Apache Spark

+Data Governance at scale with fine-grained access control lists ACLs
+       With Azure: Databricks can be connected to Key Vault Store credentials in Key Vault.
+                  Authorized Databricks can grab the the credential from Key Vault.